sadimoa/Language-Learning-Platform/Readme.md

-# API Documentation for Fix It Together
+# API Documentation for Language Learning Platform

 This is the documentation for the API endpoints provided by the Language Learning server.

 ## Base URL

-The base URL for all API endpoints is: `https://fix-it-together-eda1be1fe9b5.herokuapp.com/api`
+The base URL for all API endpoints is: ``

 ## Authentication